Does your mind race when it’s time for bed?

 Our favorite place to go is Amazon.
 They’ve got the widest selection, the lowest prices, and you can read all of the reviews to help you make a decision before you buy anything.
 This is especially helpful if you’re concerned about how something will feel while you sleep on your side, or you’re picky about sound quality.
 You can read dozens, if not hundreds, of reviews and find the item that is just right for you.

 Do you think kids can use them at night?

 Absolutely!
 If your child is a light sleeper, has anxiety or just appreciates soothing sounds to fall asleep to, a quality set of headphones or earbuds can make a world of difference in their quality of sleep (and yours, too!).

 Our only caution is to supervise the audio volume and sleeping position.
 Plus, if you’re worried about wires as a choking or strangling hazard, opt for a wireless version.
 We would also recommend alternating nights of wearing them and not wearing them if possible.

 You still want your child to be able to sleep normally, and there are studies showing that nightly white noise exposure can delay brain development.
 However, this is primarily in infants, so not something to be concerned about in children.

 The world is a loud and hectic place.
 Being able to get a peaceful night of sleep with the aid of a set of headphones and earbuds is a luxury that everyone thankfully can afford.
 Plus, it’s a safer alternative to medications!

 Sleeping with earbuds is an ideal way to fall asleep faster and stay asleep all night.
-Whether you’re listening to affirmations, music, a guided meditation soundtrack or something else that helps you relax, you’ll wake up feeling much better rested than if the noises of the night kept you awake.
+Whether you’re listening to affirmations, music for sleeping, a guided meditation soundtrack or something else that helps you relax, you’ll wake up feeling much better rested than if the noises of the night kept you awake.
 Plus, we think having sound is better than their silent ear plug counterpart because you get to hear something that brings you joy and relaxation.